type-injector/type-injector-lib/typedoc/README.md

 Every class can get an InjectableClass by adding a static injectConfig property.

-For classes that can get instantiated without constructor arguments it is *not* required to add an injectConfig.
+For classes that can get instantiated without constructor arguments, it is *not* required to add an injectConfig.
 An injectConfig is required to tell the TypedInjector to use a constructor with arguments to create a class instance.